Dstough/shadowrun-tools/wwwroot/data/Core.md

 The number of dice rolled is called a **Dice Pool.**
 It is made up of a skill and a linked attribute.
 The numerical values of each are added together to form the dice pool.
+If the subject doesn't have one of the skill or attribute listed then it is treated as a 0.
 Some rolls may call for two attributes to be added together, or to add the same attribute twice.
 Additional modifiers, both positive and negative may also be applied to the dice pool based on situational circumstances.
 All these numbers summed together form a final count for the dice pool, this is called a **Test.**